- Things to Do

 Check out a show at the historic Louisville Palace.
 Opened in 1928, the theatre is a lavish Spanish Baroque Revival style with fountains, statues and tapestries.
 In the foyer, the “Ceiling of Celebrities” contains 141 medallion faces of famous men, including the Palace’s architect John Eberson.

-Enjoy the tried-and-true traditions at one of the many established downtown restaurants, like Cunningham’s, known for its fish sandwiches or enjoy one of the new eateries at Fourth Street Live!
+Enjoy the tried-and-true traditions at one of the many established downtown restaurants or enjoy one of the new eateries at Fourth Street Live!
 The $70-million entertainment district has revitalized downtown, adding a variety of restaurants and entertainment venues, and reconnecting the city’s riverfront to its main east/west thoroughfare, Broadway.

 Each month, the Republic Bank First Friday Hop ties Historic West Main Street and its galleries to the flourishing visual art galleries of the NuLu area.
 Take in this Louisville original – the downtown Art Zone starting at 5 PM on the first Friday of every month.
 A free ZeroBus (zero-emission electric bus) circulates between the two districts; check out www.galleryhop.org for more details.